gregorymayo/twitter/README.md

 # Project 3 - Twitter

-Twitter is a basic twitter app to read your tweets.
+- Twitter is a basic twitter app to read your tweets.

-# Twitter - Part II
+- Built and designed an iOS app that allows users to log in, post tweets, view the home feed and friends’ profile.

-This is a basic twitter app to view, compose, favorite, and retweet tweets.
+- Design functions to call APIs from the Twitter server to gather the data

 Time spent: 6 hours spent in total

 ## User Stories

-The following **required** functionality is completed:
+The following functionality is completed:

 - [x] User can compose a tweet.
-(4pts)
 - [x] User can favorite a tweet.
-(4pts)
 - [x] User can retweet a tweet.
-(2pts)

 ## Video Walkthrough